COVID-19: Services, support and advice

 Our services and support

-In light of government guidance about COVID-19 we are unable to run our in-person sessions and hubs until further notice.
-We are operating our usual service for carers on the phones during our opening hours, offering support and advice.
+In light of government guidance about social distancing we are operating our usual service for carers on the phones during our opening hours, offering support and advice.
 If you need help, support or someone to talk to, please get in touch on 01904 715 490.
 We will be able to directly support you or signpost you to the most appropriate service to help you.

-As this situation is unprecedented and evolving we will do our best to maintain updates through our website and monthly email news.
-If you would like to receive our email news and don’t already, please get in touch.
-York Carers Centre is also contacting the most vulnerable carers who are registered with us to ensure they know where to get support.
+As the situation is evolving we will do our best to maintain updates through our website and monthly email news.
+If you would like to receive our monthly email news and don’t already, please get in touch.
+York Carers Centre is also contacting by telephone the most vulnerable carers who are registered with us to ensure they know where to get support.
 This is particularly aimed at those carers who don’t have internet access.

 Government advice for carers

 - Guidance for those who provide unpaid care to friends or family: The Government is urging all unpaid carers to create an emergency plan.
 This would be used in circumstances where help may be needed from other people to deliver care.
 Carers UK have also created guidance on contingency planning and protecting the person you care for.